Mark Cuban’s stimulus check proposal has a plot twist: ‘Use it or lose it’

 “The whole goal is to get that money every two weeks into the economy,” Cuban told CNBC.
 He’s talking about $128 billion, biweekly.
 “Once businesses start having demand, even if they’re closed and working online, then there is a reason for them to be able to bring back employees and retain those employees if demand is sustained.”

-If Americans weren’t required to spend the money, Cuban said, he thinks most would save it.
+But if Americans weren’t required to spend the money, Cuban said, he thinks most would sit on it.
 And he’s not wrong: One study from Northwestern University’s Kellogg School of Management found that for the $1,200 checks supplied in March by the federal rescue package, those with less than $500 in their bank accounts spent nearly half within 10 days, while those with more than $3,000 in their bank accounts left the funds in the vault.

 “People are uncertain about their future, so rather than spending, they save,” said Cuban.